 The employment/population ratio of persons aged between 15 and 74 years old also increased by 8.1 percentage points during the same period, from 51.8% in 1997 to 59.9% in 2019.
 The employment/population rate is however more cyclical than the labour force participation rate, having declined during both the global financial and sovereign debt crises, while the labour force participation rate decreased during the former but increased during the latter.
-The differences in the cyclicality of these indicators reflect, for example, increases in the number of discouraged workers during the global financial and sovereign debt crises and in the labour force participation of workers who were previously inactive (such as women and older workers).
-These factors create a discrepancy between the declines in employment during a recession and the corresponding observed increases in unemployment following these declines.
+The differences in the cyclicality of these indicators reflect, for example, increases in the number of discouraged workers during the global financial and sovereign down of workers who were previously inactive (such as women and older workers).
+These factors create a discrepancy between the declines in employment following these declines.